jerryjappinen/bellevue-docs/overview/notes.md

 ### Coding conventions

-- Based on the official webpack project structure
+- Based on the official Webpack project structure
 	- https://github.com/vuejs-templates/webpack
 	- Vuex support has been added
 	- Non-trivial global SCSS styles have been added (loaded by root component)